eurecom-s3/screaming_channels/README.md

 ### <a name="Normalization"></a>Missing normalization of the traces

-For now we do not normalize the traces in anyway during collection.
+For now we do not normalize the traces in any way during collection.
 This is one of the reasons why templates created in one setup cannot be easily reused in different setups.

-You may want to add a transparent normalization step in the ```load.py``` script, as follows:
+You may want to add a transparent normalization step in the `load.py` script, as follows:

 ```